willhogan11/Data_Rep-Querying_Project_2015/README.md

 This project provides the design and documentation for the dataset "Primary-and-Special-Schools-List-2014-2015" which is available at this URL: [data.gov.ie](http://www.education.ie/en/Publications/Statistics/Data-on-Individual-Schools/Data-on-Individual-Schools.html).

+For reference, i have attached the following files:
+- ```Primary-and-Special-Schools-List-2014-2015.json```
+- ```Primary-and-Special-Schools-List-2014-2015.csv```
+- ```xmlSample.xml```
+-

 ## Information about the Dataset
-The data itself is in CSV format (Comma Separated Values), which was obtained from [Data-on-Individual-Schools](http://www.education.ie/en/Publications/Statistics/Data-on-Individual-Schools/Data-on-Individual-Schools.html).You will need to look for the heading within this page called "Primary All Schools"
+The data extracted form the website itself is in CSV format (Comma Separated Values), which was obtained from [Data-on-Individual-Schools](http://www.education.ie/en/Publications/Statistics/Data-on-Individual-Schools/Data-on-Individual-Schools.html).You will need to look for the heading within this page called "Primary All Schools"

 ###Size, Fields & Values
 The file contains 3138 unique rows.
 Each row has 17 fields with associated values.